-Measurable Goals: In permit year 2017 - 2018, Town staff will research existing dog waste ordinances in other Virginia localities and will consider the need to revise the Town existing ordinance, if needed.
-In the event that it appeared to be advisable, a proposed dog waste ordinance would be presented to the Vinton Town Council for consideration in permit year 2017- 2018.
+Measurable Goals: In permit year 2017 - 2018, Town staff began research existing dog waste ordinances in other Virginia localities and will consider the need to revise the Town existing ordinance, if needed.
+In the event that it appears to be advisable, a proposed dog waste ordinance would be presented to the Vinton Town Council for consideration in permit year 2018 - 2019.